junxit/us-congress-bills-116/metadata.md

 - 2019-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2019-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2019-06-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 102.
+- 2019-08-01 — Senate amendment submitted
+- 2019-09-23 — Amendment SA 940 agreed to in Senate by Unanimous Consent.
+- 2019-09-23 — Amendment SA 940 proposed by Senator Rubio for Senator Menendez. (consideration: CR S5633; text: CR S5633) To modify the authority to provide assistance.
+- 2019-09-23 — Measure laid before Senate by unanimous consent. (consideration: CR S5632-5633)
+- 2019-09-23 — Passed Senate with an amendment by Unanimous Consent. (text: CR S5633)
+- 2019-09-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S5633)
+- 2019-09-23 — Senate amendment agreed to: Amendment SA 940 agreed to in Senate by Unanimous Consent.
+- 2019-09-23 — Senate amendment proposed (on the floor): Amendment SA 940 proposed by Senator Rubio for Senator Menendez.(consideration: CR S5633; text: CR S5633)
+- 2019-09-23 — Senate amendment submitted
+- 2019-09-23 — The committee substitute as amended agreed to by Unanimous Consent.